View > Browser-Project to show/hide this pane.

 Items that are declared/defined but are not used are marked with a red "!" icon.

-Constants.
-These are the constants defined using the const statement in BASIC, also constants defined in enumeration types.
+- Constants.
+These are the constants defined using the const statement in Tibbo BASIC, as well as constants defined in enumeration types.

 - Libraries.
 This branch of the tree only gets populated if you add any library files to the project.

 - Platform.
 This tree branch is static.
 It allows you to explore what objects, syscalls, types, and constants are defined in the selected platform.